Activities & Lessons

 Challenge your students with these 100th Day of School math activities

-Historically, the reason why 100 seems so important is simply because humans typically have 10 fingers, and 10 times 10 is 100.
+Historically, the reason why 100 seems so important is because humans typically have 10 fingers, and 10 times 10 is 100.
 This anatomical accident has made the number 100 important, both in and out of the math classroom.
+It’s a “round” number, and in many contexts, it’s the first “big” round number.

-What better way to celebrate than with some puzzles about the number 100?
+What better way to celebrate than with some puzzles featuring the number 100?
 The puzzles below give students a fun way to practice operations with whole numbers through 100.
-They rely on recognizing ways to make multiples of 10 (for example, spotting that 27 and 23 add to 50) and discovering strategies to make 100 (for example, trying to reduce an expression to 25 × 4).
+They rely on recognizing ways to make multiples of 10 (for example, spotting that 27 and 23 add to 50) and discovering strategies to make 100 (for example, rewriting an expression as 25 × 4).

 The puzzles are appropriate for students in second grade and older.
 The challenge puzzles, which require knowledge of fractions and division, are better suited for students in fifth grade and older.
 In particular, the puzzles practice these standards:

-• 5.NBT.7 (Perform operations with whole numbers and decimals through 100)
+• Perform operations with whole numbers and decimals through 100 (Grade 5)

-Overall, these 100th Day of School math activities will stretch the brains of students of all ages, including adults!
+These 100th day of school math activities will stretch the brains of students of all ages, including adults!

-Once students have completed the 100th Day of School math printables, you can share these fun facts with them about the number 100!
+Once students have completed the 100th day of school math printable activities, you can share these fun facts with them about the number 100.

-• The fact that we have 100 U.S. senators has nothing to do with the number of fingers on our hands.
-It’s because there are 50 states and two senators per state!
+• We have 100 US senators because there are 50 states and two senators per state.

 • 100 is the basis for the idea of a percent.
 Percent comes from per centum, or per hundred, in Latin.

-• Also coming from the Latin word centum, C is the Roman numeral for 100.
+• Also coming from the Latin word centum is C, is the Roman numeral for 100.

 • On Rosh Hashanah, the Jewish New Year, many rabbis blow the shofar (an ancient musical instrument made from a ram’s horn) 100 times.